WrenchRobotics/collada2obj/README.md

 ### Local Installation

-If you want to install this library locally, you can clone this repository and install it using `pip` in the following way: Change to the root directory of this repo and then run the following command:
+If you want to install this library locally (recommended only if you want to tweak/play around with `collada2obj` itself), then you can clone this repository and install it using `pip` in the following way:

+Change to the root directory of this repo and then run the following command:

 ```bash